 The ability of Spinnova to earn revenues and profits from technology sales, and for Spinnova's technology customers to earn revenues and profits from SPINNOVA® fibre sales is dependent on Spinnova's ability to scale its fibre production technology and for its customers to increase the production capacity of SPINNOVA® fibre.
-There is a risk that Spinnova is not able to scale its technology whilst lowering production costs and capex per tonne.
+There is a risk that Spinnova is not able to scale its technology whilst lowering production costs and CapEx per tonne.
 If Spinnova is not able to do this, it may not be possible for Spinnova to meet its strategy targets.
 The majority of Spinnova's revenues are expected to be derived from technology sales to technology customers.
-The timing of these technology sales is directly linked to the timing of the planned production capacity increases at technology sales customers.
+The timing and size of these technology sales are directly linked to the timing of the planned production capacity increases at technology sales customers and the technology customer's willingness to pay technology fees to Spinnova.
 As production capacity increases are not planned in every calendar year, this may affect year-to-year comparisons of Spinnova's revenues and profitability.
 Decision-making in technology sales customers may be slower than anticipated.
 If there are any delays to planned production capacity increases, this would negatively impact Spinnova's revenues and profitability.